 The MAX is GoPro’s priciest model.

 Supports a wide range of accessories.
 Impressive video stabilization.
 Captures 4K video and photos.
-Premium audio recording.
+Offers premium audio recording.
 Supports voice commands.
-Waterproof.
+Unit is waterproof.

 Battery life is fairly short, so you may want to keep a backup on hand.

 This model is affordable and take clear 4K video.
 Includes slow-motion and time-lapse features, as well as voice controls.
 Touchscreen controls are simple.
 Optimized for rapid photography.
 Includes extra battery.

 Lacks the notable HyperSmooth stabilization of newer GoPro cameras.

 Up to 5k video resolution along with 20MP SuperPhoto for additional clarity.
 Wider angle lens, larger rear touchscreen, and front display for framing.
 For filming, you get advanced stabilization, improved time-lapse, and 1080p livestreaming capabilities.

 While it is an amazing camera, there are a few software glitches that still need to be worked out.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Much like Band-Aids or Kleenex, GoPro makes products so good that their brand name is synonymous with the product itself.
 GoPro’s portable video cameras set the standard for action cameras: they’re durable enough to withstand just about any outdoor activity, they’re easy enough for anyone to use, and they include features typically reserved for far pricier cameras.

 Whether you’re looking for a straightforward video camera to capture memories on your next family adventure, or you want to document every step of the way toward your next triathlon in 4K video, a GoPro is the perfect recording companion.